waleed-fabtechsol/waleed-fabtechsol/README.md

 ### 👨‍💻 About Me:

-- 🔭 Currently working on MERN Stack Projects.
+- 🔭 Currently working on MERN Stack and React-Native Projects.
-- 🌱 Learning Python and JS UI libraries.
+- 🌱 Learning Node Js and JS UI libraries.
 - 💬 Ask me about JavaScript, React, Node.js, TypeScript, and MongoDB.

 ### GitHub Streak: